John Mitchel: The United Irishman

-The first number of Mitchel's own paper, The United Irishman, appeared on 12 February 1848.
+The first number of Mitchel's own paper, United Irishman, appeared on 12 February 1848.
 The Prospectus announced that as editor Mitchel would be "aided by Thomas Devin Reilly, John Martin of Loughorne and other competent contributors" who were likewise convinced that "Ireland really and truly wants to be freed from English dominion."
-Under the masthead Mitchel ran the words of Wolfe Tone: "Our independence must be had at all hazards.
-If the men of property will not support us, they must fall; we can support ourselves by the aid of that numerous and respectable class of the community, the men of no property."
+No other object defined their purpose: if he was a republican now, Mitchel privately confessed that it was "only because this spirit democratic spirit is the most formidable enemy to British dominion in Ireland".
+He was "no bigot as to forms of government".